 Curious whether you're on track to live a long, healthy life into your golden years?
-Most health professionals would tell you to hop on a scale, since numbers like weight and BMI (body mass index) are often used to predict your chances of developing certain diseases and your life expectancy overall.
-The problem?
-Neither weight nor BMI is truly an accurate or adequate measure of your health.
+Most health professionals would tell you to hop on a scale because numbers like weight and BMI (body mass index) are often used to predict your chances of developing certain diseases and your life expectancy overall.

 Video of the Day